In order to tag the touches of your players in a game, you need to make sure your roster is entered and current.

-Once the setup is to your liking, play your game video and use your keyboard hand to trigger the 'Touches' hotkey ("T") and your mouse to click on the player roster metadata that spawns in the metadata form box (on the right side of the screen).
+Once the setup is to your liking, play your game video and use your keyboard hand to trigger the 'Touches' hotkey ("T") and your mouse to click on the player roster attribute that spawns in the attribute form box (on the right side of the screen).
 Each 'Touches' tag you set will spawn a blue 'tag event' on the timeline:

-When you finish entering the metadata information on the right side of the screen, press 'done'.
-After every five or so tags, press the 'Save All' button to keep browser performance to a maximum (as otherwise, the metadata information will begin to pile up and bog down your player):
+When you finish entering the attribute information on the right side of the screen, press 'done'.
+After every five or so tags, press the 'Save All' button to keep browser performance to a maximum (as otherwise, the attribute information will begin to pile up and bog down your player):

 When the game's touches have been tagged, press the 'End Tag Mode' button to save your tags and navigate to other areas of your account: